 - Games that are completely free (don’t cost a cent)

-- Have no in-app purchases
+- Have NO in-app purchases

-- or are Ad-supported Games
+- or are ad-supported Games (non-intrusive ads only)

-Best Free iPhone Games
+Best Free iPhone Games of 2020

 - Stranger Things: The Game